raja045/CEHv12_Ultimate_Study_Guide/11 - Cryptography 101.md

   - **RSA** - achieves strong encryption through the use of two large prime numbers; factoring thse create key sizes up to 4096 bits; modern de facto standard
 - Only downside is it's slower than symmetric especially on bulk encryption and processing power

+- **Crypanalysis** - study and methods used to crack cipher text
+- **Linear Cryptanalysis** - works best on block ciphers
+- **Differential Cryptanalysis** - applies to symmetric key algorithms
+  - Compares differences in the inputs to how each one affects the outcome
+- **Integral cryptanalysis** - input vs output comparison same as differential; however, runs multiple computations of the same block size input
+- Plain text doesn't necessarily mean ASCII format - it simply means unencrypted data

+### <u>Encryption Algorithms and Techniques</u>

+- **Algorithm** - step-by-step method of solving a problem
+- **Two General Forms of Cryptography**
+  - **Substitution** - bits are replaced by other bits
+  - **Transposition** - doesn't replace;  simply changes order
+- **Encryption Algorithms** - methmatical formulas used to encrypt and decrypt data
+- **Steam Cipher** - readable bits are encrypted one at a time in a continuous stream
+  - Usually done by an XOR operation
+  - Work at a high rate of speed
+- **Block Cipher** - data bits are split up into blocks and fed into the cipher
+  - Each block of data (usually 64 bits) encrypted with key and algorithm
+  - Are simpler and slower than stream ciphers
+- **XOR** - exclusive or; if inputs are the same (0,0 or 1,1), function returns 0; if inputs are not the same (0,1 or 1,0), function returns 1
+- Key chosen for cipher must have a length larger than the data; if not, it is vulnerable to frequency attacks

 ### <u>Hash Algorithms</u>

 - **Hash** - one-way mathematical function that produces a fix-length string (hash) based on the arrangement of data bits in the input